 We checked the agreement with our new consistency relations both for the vector field itself, and also in terms of the corresponding electric and magnetic fields.

-Finally, we have also discussed an interesting possible observational consequence of our scenario.
 In particular, it is worthwhile keeping in mind, that even if the gauge field is not directly observable today, as in the case of dark sector gauge fields, it may be indirectly observable through its imprints on the curvature perturbations.
-We then calculated the novel correlation between one graviton mode and one curvature perturbation mode, induced by the three-point correlation function of one graviton mode and two gauge field modes.
-We stress that such a two-point correlator vanishes in single field inflationary models but is non-trivial in scenarios in which gauge fields are simultaneously excited during inflation due to their non-conformal coupling.
-It would be interesting to study the observational consequences of such correlators in terms of non-zero cross-correlations involving temperature and polarisation anisotropies in the CMB and understand the prospects of their detectability with both ground and space based upcoming CMB experiments.
+Finally, we have calculated a direct correlation between one graviton mode and a curvature perturbation mode, induced by the three-point correlation function of one graviton mode and two gauge field modes, and showed that it vanishes in the isotropic limit.
+However, as we briefly discussed in the previous section, this two-point correlator is actually non-vanishing in general due to the anisotropic background of long wavelength gauge fields and also receives non-trivial contributions in non-linear theories of electrodynamics arising in quantum gravity.
+It would further be interesting to study the observational consequences of such correlators in terms of non-zero cross-correlations involving temperature and polarization anisotropies in the CMB and understand the prospects of their detectability with both ground and space based upcoming CMB experiments.